Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 If you want summer fjord life and swimming → Sørenga

-If you want a central base with cafés and nightlife options → Solli
+If you want a central base with cafés and nightlife nearby → Solli

 If you want classic streets and parks → Frogner